The Best 17 At-Home Chemical Peels That Give Professional-Grade Results

 • Type of Acid

-When choosing a DIY peel, it's smart to consider your skin type, says Dr. Engelman.
-"Look at the acids in the peel, and make sure they target the issue you are trying to remedy."
+When choosing a DIY peel, your skin type should be your first consideration.
+"Look at the acids in the peel, and make sure they target the issue you are trying to remedy," Dr. Engelman says.
 For example, someone with acne-prone skin might want to seek out a salicylic acid peel, while someone with sensitive skin looking to target hyperpigmentation is better suited with glycolic acid.

 • Strength of Acid

 The Cosmetic Ingredient Review Expert Panel recommends that companies use glycolic and lactic alpha-hydroxy acids in concentrations of 10 percent or less, in solutions with a pH of 3.5 or greater, when formulating consumer products.
 As for salicylic acid?
-The maximum concentration in over-the-counter products is two percent.
+Two percent is the maximum concentration in over-the-counter products.

 • Medium

-You're going to notice that the chemical peels on this list range from peel pads to overnight treatments.
-While the medium you choose is in large part personal preference, it's worth noting that short-term, wash-off products are *typically* going to have less of an impact than leave-on formulas that can work overnight.
-However, that doesn't mean that the latter is necessarily better.
+You're going to notice that the best at-home chemical peels on this list range from peel pads to overnight treatments.
+While the version you choose is in large part personal preference, it's worth noting that short-term, wash-off products will typically have less of an impact than leave-on formulas that can work overnight.
+However, the latter is necessarily better.
 Wash-off products are generally ideal for more sensitive or dry skin types.

 Is an At-Home Chemical Peel Safe?